 The Hawaii footwear brand, Olukai, has found several ways to reduce its environmental footprint.
 From using natural latex to 30% recycled materials in its outsoles to 100% recycled materials in its packaging, Olukai has found every way to make its products sustainable without compromising its functionality.

 While Vans is clearly not a local Hawaii company, this brand actually does quite a lot to help preserve Hawaii’s natural landscapes.
 Vans hosts the surfing competition, Vans Triple Crown of Surfing, and this event draws thousands of visitors to the sandy stretches of Oahu’s North Shore each year – along with all of their harmful trash.
 In order to combat this issue and protect the environment, Vans partners with Sustainable Coastlines Hawaii, a local nonprofit organization that goes out of its way to pick up the trash on Hawaii’s coastlines and sort it into the proper categories.
 While the most popular pair of Vans is iconic black and white Old Skool style, but why not go for something a little more funky?

 Recently, there has been a trend to reduce our use of plastic as much as possible.
 One form of plastic that we often forget is used all the time is actually sunglasses.
-Maui Woody’s is a local company that has come up with an alternative for plastic sunglasses.
-As implied by the name, Maui Woody’s creates sunglasses made out of wood!
-Each pair of sunglasses is made with ecofriendly or repurposed wood, including prime eucalyptus, mango, and koa wood.
+Lani Shades is a local company that has come up with an alternative for plastic sunglasses.
+Lani Shades creates sunglasses made out of wood, including bamboo, kosso, or skateboard wood.
+Plus, one dollar from each sale supports One Tree Planted and Surfrider Foundation.

 Hamakua Hairbrush Company